 From time to time, our beloved cast iron skillet gets neglected.
 Failure to re-season and clean properly can lead to one rusty cast iron skillet - and nobody wants to cook with rust.
 Before you decide to toss out the skillet, there is still hope to remove rust.
 From the people who know cast iron cookware best, Lodge Cast Iron show us how we can restore a rusty cast iron skillet to spanking brand new.

 Unlike non-stick pans, cast iron was meant to last forever - even when rust takes hold.
 For those of you with a rusty skillet, Lodge Cast Iron recommends a good scrub, wash, dry, oil, and bake.
 With a good sprucing up using this five-step method, you can salvage your skillet and get back to cooking.

 Look at that entire skillet!
 To clean off stuck-on food, which isn't covered in this video, simply pour a tablespoon of kosher salt into the pan and scrub the salt into the pan with a sponge.
 Wipe out the salt, and rinse.
 If it's truly stuck, feel free to let it soak briefly so the warm water and mild dish soap can lift away any stubborn bits on the cooking surface.

-Some elbow grease and a little bit of heat was all the skillet needed.
+Some elbow grease and a little bit of heat were all the skillet needed.
 Now, I know there is much debate on the soap part.
 Some people swear it will ruin a seasoned skillet, while others choose to use just a touch.
 But if the makers of cast iron say a little bit is okay for cast iron care, then it can't be that bad, right?

 Either way, next time you fail to clean your skillet after a long camping trip - I swear it wasn't my fault - try this method.
 Simply round up your vegetable oil or canola oil, grab a few clean paper towels, and step away from the steel wool.
 An abrasive sponge will only scratch up the pan more.